In fact, you can be allergic to avocados in not just one, but two ways: you might have an oral allergy to avocados, or you might have a latex allergy.

 - Vegan and paleo recipes sometimes use avocado to add creaminess, since those diets avoid dairy products.

 - It’s even used as a substitute for butter or other fats in some recipes.

-- In baked goods, avocado is said to provide a fluffy texture; it’s even used in some chocolate chip cookie and brownie recipes!
+- In baked goods, avocado is said to provide a fluffy texture.
+It’s even used in some chocolate chip cookie and brownie recipes.